mondeja/wasm-pack-test-all/CONTRIBUTING.md

 ## Commands

 - `pre-commit run -a` to lint and format all files.
-- `cargo build && cargo test` to run all tests.
+- `cargo build && cargo test` to run all tests without feature flags.
+- `cargo build --features workspace && cargo test --features workspace` to run all tests with the `workspace` feature.